Find your perfect value college

 Designers of human-centered machine learning are also involved in creating software for banks, as an increasing number of banking transactions are conducted online and electronically.
 Complex computer systems are designed to comb through vast numbers of financial transfers to determine which ones may be potentially fraudulent.
 These distinctions are important to make, because unnecessarily placing fraud blocks on accounts that have not been compromised can caused inconvenience and customer impact, causing their purchases to be declined.
 This position pays $69,000 at the low end, an average of $97,000 per year, and can top out at $125,000.

-Top 50 Best Value Interaction Design/UX/HCI Graduate Degrees in the US
+Top 50 Best Interaction Design Programs (Master’s) in the US

 4. Data Scientist